 Nice extras are the stretching brush loop for easy insertion of a cleaning brush of any size as well as the flat horizontal chalk bag loop.

 With their reasonable price, these climbing pants are technical enough to satisfy pros, while the comfort will make climbing beginners happy.
-Certainly a top contender for the best rock climbing pants!
+Certainly a top contender for the best bouldering pants!

 Note: The Ucraft Xlite climbing pants are also available as knickers – a good choice for hot days and at ¾ length still protecting your knees.

 - Fabric: Cotton nylon canva of 6.5 oz/yd²

 - Gusset: Yes